Clarifai/docs/docs/clarifai-basics/applications/create-an-application.md

 ### Copy Applications

 You can also create an application by cloning an existing application.
-Cloning an existing application can be a great way to start a new project, or branch and existing one.
+Cloning an existing application can be a great way to start a new project, or branch an existing one.

 We’ve made cloning easy with a simple interface in the Portal.
 Just click “Create Copy” on the bottom-right corner of your app on the app management page.

 ![](/img/app_duplication.jpg)